anenbergb/BERT-from-scratch/README.md

 BERT uses WordPiece, a subword tokenization method, as its tokenizer.
 This approach strikes a balance between word-level and character-level tokenization, allowing BERT to efficiently handle a wide vocabulary while managing rare or out-of-vocabulary words.

-Details of WordPiece in BERT:
+### Details of WordPiece in BERT:
 * How It Works: WordPiece breaks down text into smaller units (subwords or word pieces) based on a pre-trained vocabulary.
 It starts with individual characters and iteratively merges them into larger tokens (e.g., "playing" might be split into "play" and "##ing"), guided by a likelihood-based algorithm that maximizes the probability of the training corpus.
+The tokenizer is trained on the same dataset as BERT (BooksCorpus and English Wikipedia), ensuring it reflects the statistical properties of the pre-training corpus.
 * Vocabulary Size: BERT’s WordPiece tokenizer has a vocabulary of 30,000 tokens, which includes whole words, subwords, and special tokens like [CLS] (for classification) and [SEP] (to separate sentences).
+However, the Huggingface's BERT WordPiece tokenizer has vocabulary size of 30,522.
 * Special Tokens:
 ```
 [CLS]: Added at the beginning of every input sequence for classification tasks.